 2. Gifts that last a lifetime

 Reducing waste does not necessarily mean going cold turkey over the holidays.
-You can invest in quality items such as cast iron pans, kitchen knives, and travel backpacks.
+Instead, you can invest in quality items such as cast iron pans, kitchen knives, and travel backpacks.

 3. Zero waste activist gifts

 One of the most effective ways to make a difference in terms of waste reduction is to spread the word on zero waste and provide easy solutions for any of your friends to adopt.
-There are plenty of starter gifts such as safety razors, collapsible water bottles, and straw sets that will simplify anyone’s lives.
-Here are a few options:
+There are plenty of starter gifts such as safety razors, collapsible water bottles, bamboo straws, and cutlery sets that will simplify anyone’s lives.
+Here are a few

-> Unpackt [in store in SG] – Singapore’s first zero-waste and bulk food store.
-Head on in to check out their plastic-free options, as well as a sleuth of bulk items for the kitchen and build your own starter kit for a friend or yourself.
+Unpackt [in store in SG] is Singapore’s first zero-waste and bulk food store.
+Check out its plastic-free options, as well as a sleuth of bulk items for the kitchen and build your starter kit for a friend or yourself.

 4. Buy pre-loved gifts

 There are so many second-hand stores where you can get stylish clothes that don’t cost the earth.
-In particular, we strongly recommend buying second hand, rather brand new, for growing little humans.
+In particular, we’re all about buying second hand rather than brand new for growing little humans.

-> Green Ladies – has four stores across HK for large selections of treasures – their Green Little section is particularly good.
+Green Ladies – has four stores across HK featuring extensive collections of treasures.
+Its Green Little section is particularly brilliant.

-> The Fashion Pulpit – a swapping store!
-You can drop off your items for points to swap and get new items.
-Or you can purchase the pre-loved items without signing up to swap.
+The Fashion Pulpit – swap don’t shop!
+It’s simple; drop off your items for points to swap and in return, select new items.
+Or you can purchase the pre-loved items without signing up to trade.
+We’re obsessed.

-> Style Tribute – for your luxury-loving friends, this is an excellent place to find pre-loved items in excellent condition for a great price and experience.
+Style Tribute – for your luxury-loving friends, this is an excellent place to find pre-loved items in excellent condition for bargainous prices.

 Stay tuned for our full guide on dressing sustainability this Christmas.